daksh7011/Links-Detektor/.junie/guidelines.md

 - Public APIs should be well-documented, with clear descriptions of their purpose, parameters, and return values.
 - Suggest improvements to the codebase, such as refactoring opportunities, performance enhancements, or code organization.
+- When a method or a class can have unit tests, Please add tests.
+If there are already existing tests, please modify them in accordance to new changes
 - The project is written in Kotlin, use Kotlin 2.2 features when applicable.
 No Java code is allowed.
 Refactor Java code to Kotlin when applicable.
 - The project does not allow warnings or deprecated APIs in the codebase, ensure there are no warnings.